lextoumbourou/notes/notes/permanent/Document Your Documentation.md

 >
 > If the document needs to become long-lived, add a link for it in Notion.
 Each project has a page called **Key Documents** to which we can link these.
 >

-It doesn't matter if your document isn't the perfect approach right the first time.
-We can continually refine this based on what makes sense for our team.

 The cover is by [Jon Tyson on Unsplash](https://unsplash.com/@jontyson)